Skip to main contentSkip to main navigationSkip to footer content

 • Basic Needs Support: Access to free or reduced-cost community resources, including food and housing assistance, transit support, childcare, and finances.

-Download the app at timelycare.com/SVCC.
+Download the app at: timelycare.com/SVCC.
 If you have questions, please contact the Counseling department at 815-835-6204.

 Students needing assistance with personal/emotional concerns or crisis situations can access confidential Mental Health Counseling Services with an SVCC licensed therapist.
 Counseling services are free for Sauk students (not billed to insurance nor to the student).
 To access counseling services, fill out the confidential “Personal Counseling Request” form or call the secure, confidential line at 815-835-6204.